 Automotive industry

-Fiber-reinforced plastic has become the substitution of metal in the bodies of modern luxury automobiles and truck and trailer body sidings.
-This is because they are almost of the same strength but different weight, moreover, a high strength-to-weight ratio is the holy grail for the automotive industry.
+Fiber-reinforced plastic has become the substitution for metal in the bodies of modern luxury automobiles and truck and trailer body sidings.
+This is because they are almost of the same strength but different weights, moreover, a high strength-to-weight ratio is a holy grail for the automotive industry.
 FRPs have higher fracture points than steel and are strong, stiff, and light material which improves fuel consumption while increasing the speed.
 The material is easily molded to form the desired components.
 The utilization of this composite plastic is dramatically high in this field.

 Consumer goods